wilfreddenton/unsafe-perform.io/posts/bitfinessed.md

 https://coinmarketcap.com/currencies/unus-sed-leo/

-# Don't Give Bitfinex The Coins
+# Bitfinex

-For those who have the ability to ignore cyptocurrency news, I am referring to the DOJ press release from February 8th 2022: *Two Arrested for Alleged Conspiracy to Launder $4.5 Billion in Stolen Cryptocurrency*[^DOJ-press-release].
+For those who have the ability to ignore cyptocurrency news, the United States Department of Justice published a press release from February 8th 2022: *Two Arrested for Alleged Conspiracy to Launder $4.5 Billion in Stolen Cryptocurrency*[^DOJ-press-release].

 > According to court documents, Lichtenstein and Morgan allegedly conspired to launder the proceeds of 119,754 bitcoin that were stolen from Bitfinex’s platform after a hacker breached Bitfinex’s systems and initiated more than 2,000 unauthorized transactions.